meza/agent-docs/CodeReview.md

 - Ensure error messages and logs include trace or correlation IDs when appropriate.

 # Tests & CI expectations
-- Require tests for primary behavior and at least one failure case per invariant.
+- Require tests for all behavior.
 - Prefer fast, deterministic tests.
 If slow or external tests exist, require separation and documentation.
 - Ask for CI evidence (links, timestamps, artifacts) when gating claims are made.
+- Skipped or flaky tests without documented rationale and remediation plan are unacceptable and critical blockers.
 - Prefer tests that exercise real production behavior over stubs.
 Use dependency injection and fakes only to control nondeterminism
   (time, random, network, filesystem, OS signals) or to force rare error paths, not as a shortcut to avoid executing the real code path.
 For every user-facing or critical behavior, keep at least one automated test on the default production wiring (the same code